wenvit/ls_py101_lesson2_rps/pedac.md

 ### TEST CASES

-Handle situation if user & computer select same choice -- do over
+Handle situation if user & computer select same choice -- tie

 ### DATA STRUCTURE

 strings, lists for choices

 ### ALGORITHM
-1. prompt function
+1. define prompt function
-2. ask user to input choice
+2. define function that chooses winner - use a series of if/elif statements to compare choices & determine winner, else tie if choices are same
-3. while choice not in ['rock', 'paper', 'scissors'] ask user for valid input
+3. ask user to input choice
-4. use random.choice function for the computer's choice among ['rock', 'paper', 'scissors']
+4. while choice not in ['rock', 'paper', 'scissors'] ask user for valid input
-5. user a series of if/elif statements to compare user & computer choices to determine & print winner, if choices are equal, continue next iteration of while loop
+5. use random.choice function for the computer's choice among ['rock', 'paper', 'scissors']
 6. ask user if she wants to play again, if no break